madhuri-0325/Product-Delivery-prediction/README.md

-# Product-Delivery-prediction
+# Product-Delivery-Prediction
-The aim of this project to predict whether the product from an e-commerce company will reach on time or not.
-This project also analyzes various factors that affect the delivery of the product as well as studies the customer behavior.
+This project aims to predict whether the product from an e-commerce company will arrive on time or not.
+This project also analyzes various factors that affect the product's delivery and studies customer behavior.